-They began a campaign (please excuse, if wrong word.
-My English, she not so good sometime) this week, complete with a photo, where they would like to film a trapper caught in a trap for 72 hours.
-The visual allusions to the movie Avatar with a young ginger girl in a blue pseudo-camouflage bodysuit and blue face paint which portrays her as one of the beautiful, innocent creatures of the forest randomly cut down in the prime of non-aggressive, free-range life were competently executed.
-I got the message, and I’m not that smart.
-However, I also picked up a hint of ignorance in the event lasting three entire days.
-I’ve trapped in four different states, and they all require checking traps at least every 24 hours.
-And I would venture to say, the same applies in all the other states, as well.
+These grass eaters began a photo campaign this week, offering to film a trapper caught in a trap for 72 hours.
+The visual allusions to the movie Avatar are obvious.
+A young ginger girl in a blue pseudo-camouflage bodysuit and blue face paint is the personification of the beautiful, innocent creatures of the forest randomly cut down in the prime of non-aggressive, free-range life.

 In the interest of giving these folks a fair shake to make their case, I visited their Facebook page.
 Visit it yourself, if you’re so inclined.
 The images they post are fairly pedestrian compared to other anti-fur pages I’ve visited.
 However, I will warn you the level of venom spewed by these ostensibly peace-loving people who will not harm animals is shocking.

-I also question their moral compass in advocating exactly the same and worse violence they claim is inflicted on animals be perpetrated on other human beings with whom they disagree.
+I question their moral compass for advocating exactly the same and worse violence they claim is inflicted on animals be perpetrated on other human beings with whom they disagree.

 What astounded me was the absolute lack of knowledge on display.
 Just complete and utter ignorance of the subject on which they spoke.
 I sincerely doubt any of them have seen (aka; not a video) any of the cruelties they describe.
 And if they have, why didn’t they call the police?
 The acts they describe are literally criminal.
 As in, you will go to jail for doing them.
 I think their cause is more than penal in nature.
 It is emotional.